Is Coffee Good for You? The Pros and Cons of Caffeine Consumption

 Caffeine is the most popular psychoactive stimulant used all around the world.
 It’s your pick-me-up in the morning that makes the day start easier.
 It’s a potent nervous system stimulant from the methylxanthine class.
 (1)

-The more we work throughout the day, the more energy we’ve produced.
-After energy (ATP) production, adenosine binds to its receptors to communicate fatigue to you, hence why you’d get sleepy.
+The more we worked throughout the day, the more energy we have produced.
+After energy (ATP) production, adenosine binds to its receptors to communicate fatigue to you, hence why you get sleepy.
 Not with caffeine.
 It has a similar structure to adenosine and blocks its receptors, effectively masking fatigue.

 The activity (or sleepiness) of our CNS is regulated by the quantity of excitatory neurotransmitter Glutamate and inhibitory GABA.
 Caffeine affects our dopaminergic system, as it suppresses the inhibitory activity of GABA, meaning we’re more stimulated or active.
 (2)